top of page

 As we walked through the gardens, we were surrounded by a diverse collection of flora, a small bog garden, a magnolia grove, a longleaf pine forest, a Japanese maple garden, and the most expansive collection of azaleas I have ever seen.

 One of the highlights of our visit was the crimson bottle brush bush, which was full of hundreds of bees.
-It was amazing to see how so many different types of bees together.
+It was amazing to see so many different types of bees together.

 We also enjoyed learning about the history of the garden, which dates back to the 1970s when the once-private garden was donated to the city of Mobile.
 Since then, the garden has grown into a beloved landmark and cultural attraction for locals and visitors alike.